bloominstituteoftechnology/DS-Unit-1-Sprint-2-Data-Wrangling-and-Storytelling/module2-find-portfolio-ideas/VeraMendes_template.md

 # For the next question: Spotify storytelling: How Students Listen 2017
 # https://insights.spotify.com/us/2017/05/24/how-students-listen-2017/

-# Still I did not find the sotry to inspire me completely, but I hope that can be my own storytelling.
+# Still I did not find the story to inspire me completely, but I hope that can be my own storytelling.

 Could you do a new hypothesis, for the same question?